About the artist

 In the early 90s, Andrew studied computer graphics at the School of Visual Arts in New York City and fell in love with Photoshop.
 He built up a portfolio and worked in advertising agencies in New York as a retoucher and photo compositor through the 90s.
 Since moving to San Francisco in 2000, he balances his time between Photoshop tutoring and freelance photo editing.

-Aside from his day to day work, he is the founder and head organizer of the popular Photoshop and Photography Group on Facebook, now with almost 430,000 members.
-He also runs the Photoshop and Photography Advice Group, also on Facebook.
+Aside from his day to day work, he is the founder and head organiser of the popular Photoshop and Lightroom Group on Facebook, now with almost 110,000 members.
+He also runs the Photoshop and Photography Advice Facebook Group.

 How did you first get into digital art?